Plumsail/forms-docs/source/designer/controls.rst

         - Setting utilized by many elements.
 InternalName is similar to ID, it's a unique identifier for the element.
     *   - New Line
         - Allows to select where the new line will be added - at the Top or at the Bottom of the table.
+    *   - SaveTo
+        - Select or create a new hidden field in the current SharePoint List or Library to save DataTable data to.

+          Can also delete any hidden field by selecting "🖉 Manage" option in the dropdown.

 DataTable Column properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~